 The agents already have build-in authentication, which precisely checks the identity of the endpoint.
 Transparent encrypted communication based on shared secrets that change for each connection is used for the connections to the gateways - a separate PKI is therefore not required.

 Yes, our approach is multi-client capable.
 So you can operate clients or customers without them having mutual insight into their data, user management, etc.

 Policies are set individually in the SDP controller at the user and device level.

 The gateway is offered as an OVF (Open Virtualization Format) virtual appliance.
-However, a Debian package is also available, which can be installed on dedicated hardware with a pre-installed Debian Linux.
+However, a Debian package is also available on request, which can be installed on dedicated hardware with a pre-installed Debian Linux.
 The configuration steps are then of course a bit more, because we can't do them in advance, as we do with the virtual appliance.
 However, we can of course provide support during implementation.

 Both products can be used and operated completely independently of each other.
 In the future, there will be various integrations, but no further details can be communicated yet.

 macmon SDP is available in the MSP model.
 In fact, macmon SDP was planned primarily as a service, where we as the vendor provide the infrastructure, but Managed Service Providers provide the services such as maintenance and administration.
 The extensive multi-client capability allows granular control of who gets access and can provide the corresponding configurations - and thus also the MSP.

 macmon SDP is only distributed indirectly worldwide.
 This means that the solution is not purchased directly from macmon secure GmbH, but via one of our partners, who also provide support in testing, licensing and implementation.
 For partners, the purchase is made through our distribution.